The Best Fonts for Your Resume

 Lato: Lato is a sans-serif typeface that has a neutral look for your resume.
 The font has a variety of weights that you can use.
 It's good for corporate and executive resumes.

 Tahoma: As a humanist sans serif font, Tahoma is good for teachers and other educators to use as it has a warm-looking but professional appearance.

 Trebuchet: Trebuchet MS is a humanist sans serif typeface.
 The Trebuchet font was designed to appear well on a computer screen.
 It's a useful font to use in any field or setting.

 Verdana: Verdana is intended to appear well on small computer screens as well as computer screens with low resolution.
 This font is a good font for passing automatic resume screening software.

 Resume font tips

-While knowing the different font types is a good start to helping you choose the right font for your resume, you also need to consider how other necessary elements such as spacing, color, style and size apply to the font you choose.
-Here are a few tips to help you choose the right font to leave a positive impression with the hiring manager:
+While knowing the different font types is a good start to helping you choose the right font for your resume, you also need to consider how other necessary elements such as spacing, colour, style, and size apply to the font you choose.
+Here are a few tips to help you choose the right font to leave a positive impression on the hiring manager: